-- 183 Mediation in the particular circumstances of international child abduction has to be conducted against the background of the applicable international legal framework.
+- Mediation in international child abduction cases under the 1980 Hague Child Abduction Convention has to comply with very rigid time requirements and may therefore need to be limited in scope. - A good balance needs to be struck between including the topics necessary to work out a sustainable agreed solution and complying with the strict time requirements. - 169.
+Mediation in the particular circumstances of international child abduction has to be conducted against the background of the applicable international legal framework.
 To be compatible with the 1980 Hague Child Abduction Convention, mediation has to comply with very rigid time requirements and thus may need to be limited in scope.
-The 1980 Convention may furthermore give indications as to the subjects addressed in the mediation. - 184 The primary issue at stake is, evidently, the return of the child.
-As the comparative study prepared for the 2006 Special Commission highlighted in this context: - '(An) application under the (1980) Convention is primarily concerned with seeking the return of a child habitually resident in one Contracting State who has been wrongfully removed to or retained in another Contracting State (...)
-The basic premise of the Convention is that the State of the child's habitual residence retains jurisdiction to decide on issues of custody / contact and that prompt return of the child to that State will enable such decisions to be made expeditiously in the interests of the child without the child having the time to become settled in another State.'221 - The 1980 Hague Child Abduction Convention seeks to expeditiously restore the status quo ante the abduction, leaving the long-term decisions on custody and contact, including the question of a possible relocation of the child, to the competent court which, in accordance with the 1996 Hague Child Protection Convention and other relevant instruments supporting that principle, is in the State of the child's habitual residence.
-Where none of the exceptions apply, the judge seised with a Hague return application is required to order the return of the child. - 186 One could consequently raise the question of whether mediation in child abduction cases under the 1980 Hague Child Abduction Convention should be restricted to discussing the modalities of the immediate return of the child to the competent jurisdiction.
+The 1980 Convention may furthermore give indications as to the subjects addressed in the mediation. - 170.
+The primary issue at stake is, evidently, the return of the child.
+As the comparative study prepared for the 2006 Special Commission highlighted in this context: - "[An] application under the Convention is primarily concerned with seeking the return of a child habitually resident in one Contracting State who has been wrongfully removed to or retained in another Contracting State [...]
+The basic premise of the Convention is that the State of the child's habitual residence retains jurisdiction to decide on issues of custody / contact and that prompt return of the child to that State will enable such decisions to be made expeditiously in the interests of the child without the child having the time to become settled in another State." - 171.
+The 1980 Hague Child Abduction Convention seeks to expeditiously restore the status quo ante the abduction, leaving the long-term decisions on custody and contact, including the question of a possible relocation of the child, to the competent court which, in accordance with the 1996 Hague Child Protection Convention and other relevant instruments supporting that principle, is in the State of the child's habitual residence.
+Where none of the exceptions apply, the judge seised with a Hague return application is required to order the return of the child. - 172.
+One could consequently raise the question of whether mediation in child abduction cases under the 1980 Hague Child Abduction Convention should be restricted to discussing the modalities of the immediate return of the child to the competent jurisdiction.
 The clear answer is no. Mediation in the context of the 1980 Convention can also discuss the possibility of a non-return, its conditions, modalities and connected issues, i.e., the long-term decision of the child's relocation.
-Dealing with those issues in mediation is not, in principle, in contradiction with the 1980 Convention and other relevant instruments, although the legal framework naturally affects what in concreto may be agreed upon.222 - It should be noted that mediation does not face the same jurisdictional restrictions as judicial proceedings.
-While court proceedings can only deal with matters for which the court has (international) jurisdiction, mediation is not restricted in the same way, even though jurisdictional issues will play a role when it comes to rendering the mediated agreement legally binding in the different legal systems involved.
-It is therefore widely accepted that mediation in international child abduction cases can also deal not only with the conditions and modalities of a return or non-return but also other longer-term issues affecting the parental responsibility of the parties, including custody, contact or even child support arrangements. - 188 By contrast, Hague return proceedings cannot, in general, address the merits of custody.
-Article 16 of the 1980 Hague Child Abduction Convention states that '(a)fter receiving notice of a wrongful removal or retention of a child (...) the judicial or administrative authorities of the Contracting State to which the child has been removed or in which it has been retained shall not decide on the merits of rights of custody until it has been determined that the child is not to be returned (...)'.
-The 1996 Hague Child Protection Convention works hand in hand with the 1980 Convention in this regard: long-term decisions on custody are left to the jurisdiction of the competent court in the State of the habitual residence of the child immediately before the abduction.
-According to Article 16 of the 1980 Convention, the possibility of a change in jurisdiction on matters of custody to the courts of the requested State generally only arises when the ongoing Hague return proceedings have ended.223
+Dealing with those issues in mediation is not, in principle, in contradiction with the 1980 Convention and other relevant instruments, although the legal framework naturally affects what in concreto may be agreed upon.
+188

-221 See S. Vigers, Note on the development of mediation, conciliation and similar means (op. cit. note 11), 3.1, pp. 10, 11.
+&lt;sup>187 See S. Vigers, Note on the development of mediation, conciliation and similar means (op. cit. note 11), 3.1, pp. 10, 11.